michelesr/thesis/src/context.md

 # Context

-Computer Science is a young discipline, but even if young it drastically evolved over a few amount of decades.
-The diffusion of personal computers and internet, as well as mobile devices and cloud computing in the last years led to an exponential increase of information technology related products and services usage, thus incrementing also the necessity of productivity improvement in software development organizations.
-To overcome this requirement, different approaches have been implemented in different areas of interest in software development, and in particular:
+Computer Science is a young discipline, but even if young it drastically evolved over a few decades.
+The diffusion of personal computers and the internet, as well as mobile devices and cloud computing in the last years led to an exponential increase of information technology related products and services usage, thus incrementing also the necessity of productivity improvement in software development organizations.

-- Architecture
-- Infrastructure
-- Development Workflow
+To overcome this requirement, different approaches have been implemented in different areas of interest in software development, in particular in terms of new software architectures, changes in infrastructure and in the workflow adopted during development.

-This chapter provides an overview of how Information Technology evolved in these categories and how the state of art is present in this thesis project and in the case of study of the Gasista Felice web application.
+This chapter provides an overview of how Information Technology evolved in these categories and how both this thesis project and the *Gasista Felice* web application represent the current state of the art.

 ## Evolution of software architectures

 The first developed applications in the history of information technology weren't equipped with a well defined software architecture.
-For simple, small, applications, developed by few (often one) persons, the absence of a defined software architecture wasn't a problem, but in bigger projects this absence often led to examples of *spaghetti code*, that brought entire projects to failure.
+For simple, small, applications, developed by few people (if not single developers), the absence of a defined software architecture wasn't a problem, but in bigger projects this absence often led to examples of so called *spaghetti code* (code with a complicated structure, difficult to read and maintain), that brought entire projects to failure.
 The situation improved when developers began to divide the code using a modular approach, as suggested by the Unix philosophy @unix, assuring reuse and a better maintenance of the projects.

 ### Model View Controller